magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 <h2 id="mtf_fixture_extend">Extend fixture</h2>

-Let's assume that you want to add fixture PHP class based on our `Widget.xml` fixture to another Magento entity.
+Let's assume that you want to add new fixture based on our `Widget.xml` fixture to another Magento entity.

 To do that you should supplement your `Widget.xml` code with `extends` attribute in `<fixture>` node.
 As you already know `extends` value stores a link to the class from which you want to extend your fixture.